2018–19 Ohio Bobcats women's basketball team

 The 2018–19 Ohio Bobcats women's basketball team represented Ohio University during the 2018–19 NCAA Division I women's basketball season.
 The Bobcats, led by sixth year head coach Bob Boldon, played its home games at the Convocation Center in Athens, Ohio as a member of the Mid-American Conference.

 They finished the season 30–6, 14–2 in MAC play to win MAC East Division.
-They advanced to the championship game of the MAC women's tournament where they lost to Buffalo.
-They received an automatic to the WNIT where defeated High Point, Middle Tennessee and Western Kentucky in the first, second and third rounds before losing to Northwestern in the quarterfinals.
+They advanced to the championship game of the MAC women's tournament, where they lost to Buffalo.
+They received an automatic to the WNIT, where they defeated High Point, Middle Tennessee and Western Kentucky in the first, second and third rounds before losing to Northwestern in the quarterfinals.
 With 30 wins, they finished with the most wins in school history.